happycog/nginx-configuration-for-ExpressionEngine/README.md

 ## Instructions to deploy this nginx setup

 * Run `yum install php54-fpm nginx` or its equivalent for your server OS and desired versions to install nginx and PHP-FPM.
-* Place these files in `/etc/nginx` and `/etc/nginx/conf.d`, leaving any other existing files.
+* Place this repository's files in `/etc/nginx` and `/etc/nginx/conf.d`, leaving any other existing files.
 * Rename `domain-redirects.conf` and `domain-rules.conf` to use your actual domain (e.g. `vectormediagroup.com-rules.conf`)
 * Change "domain" in the three files to the main domain of the site
 * In nginx.conf: